dmadisetti/rowdy-bot/README.md

 Our stuffed dog is awesome and deserves to become instagram famous.
 So I wrote him a bot.
 We're collecting follower data, so we'll see how it goes.

 ---
-Manage settings from the GAE datastore viewer
+Manage upon hitting the site or from the GAE datastore viewer

 ```
 	// Variables for exponential decay of follower ratio
     Target float64
     Magic float64

-    // App specifics (Set these)
+    // App specifics (Set these upon visiting the page)
     Client_id string // Client in instagram app settings
     Client_secret string // Secret in instagram app settings
     Callback string // Callback configured in instagram app settings